avocado-framework/avocado/docs/source/GetStartedGuide.rst

 If you're having trouble to install, you can try again and use the command line utilities `python2.7` and `pip2.7`.

+If you intend to hack on Avocado, you may want to look at :ref:`hacking-and-using`.

 Using Avocado
 =============